create3000/x_ite/docs/_posts/components/Texturing/TextureProperties.md

 ### SFInt32 [in, out] **borderWidth** <small>[0,1]</small>

-BorderWidth number of pixels for texture border.
+*borderWidth* number of pixels for texture border.

 ### SFFloat [in, out] **anisotropicDegree** 1 <small>[1,∞)</small>

-AnisotropicDegree defines minimum degree of anisotropy to account for in texture filtering (1=none or higher value).
+*anisotropicDegree* defines minimum degree of anisotropy to account for in texture filtering (1=none or higher value).

 ### SFBool [ ] **generateMipMaps** FALSE